Izaakwltn/bartleby/README.md

 ## Web GUI

 Package :WEB-BARTLEBY provides a web-gui application for handling Bartleby operations.
-To start a local copy, run (web-bartleby::launch) from the repl and go to 127.0.0.1:4242 in your browser.
+To start in localhost:
+(ql:quickload :webbartleby)
+(webbartleby:launch)

+This should start the webbartleby server and open your browser to 127.0.0.1:4242.

+## Running with Docker (pre-beta)

+Currently, to load with docker, first run ```make``` in the directory, then run ```docker build -t bartleby .```, and finally ```docker run -d -i -p 4242:4242 bartleby```
+If you go to your browser, bartleby should be running at 127.0.0.1:4242, though it will just show the landing page, I'll be connecting it to a separate postgres container next.